 If you’re road-tripping it, you’ll be able to experience much of the area.
 And you’ll be glad you did!
 There’s so much to see and do here, especially if you’re into nature or eco-tourism.

 But it’s not just naturey activities that Dingle has to offer.
-You can even avoid all that if you want and enjoy the laid back, small town vibe of Dingle town.
+You can even avoid all that if you want and enjoy the laid back, small town vibe of Dingle and the other towns.
 You don’t have to hike to be able to take in the beauty of the place.
 There are great restaurants and pubs to enjoy, and really lovely hotels to relax in.

 So if you’re interested, read on to find out all the best things to do in Dingle, Ireland.

 Dingle Bay has some of the most beautiful, postcard worthy views on the coast of Ireland.

 Along Dingle Bay are several beaches and small towns.
 It’s a great place for tourists to venture off and enjoy kayaking, paragliding, and surfing (among other activities).
 To spend a day or two if you’re looking for an adventure.